 Nominations for 2020 are now being accepted.
 The deadline for 2020 nominations is July 1, 2019.

-Each year during our annual election Wheatsville Owners vote for 10 local non-profit organizations to support.
+This year during our annual election Wheatsville Owners voted for 11 local non-profit organizations to support.
 Wheatsville then donates $1,000 at the end of the organization's assigned month to the non-profit.
-During the other 2 months, we raise money for the Wheatsville Co-op Community Fund.
+During the twelth month, we raise money for the Wheatsville Co-op Community Fund.

 Wheatsville also accepts additional cash donations by Rounding Up at the registers throughout the month AND you’ll often see us doing collection drives, with bins located by the front door.
 Non-profits are also encouraged to table during their month.

 On top of that Wheatsville staff will offer volunteer service to the non-profits within their designated month.
 We’ve sorted food at the food bank, walked dogs, participated in marches and harvested crops just to name a few!

 We appreciate the work that our non-profits do in our community and we are proud to support the following organizations in 2019:

 PCC’s mission is to improve the health of medically underserved and uninsured Central Texans by providing high quality, affordable healthcare.
 The Clinic has been offering care with respect and dignity since 1970.

 The SAFE Alliance utilizes the SafePlace campus to provide housing, healing, and support for individuals and families affected by domestic violence, and sexual assault and exploitation through prevention.